cllckn/information-and-communication-technologies/module3/exercises/README.md

    - Add the object into a collection (ArrayList).
 - After each iteration, ask the user whether they want to instantiate another account.
 - Exit the loop if the user chooses not to continue.
+- Change the loop type e.g. do-while, while, for

-* Traverse the `ArrayList` and display account details.
+* Iterate through the `ArrayList` and display accounts.
     - Use both **for loop** and **enhanced for loop** to practice iteration.
 * Compute the **total balance** of all accounts in the list.
     - Do this using a loop.